 Your case can be helped by learning about parties ahead of time from social media and by keeping a file of social media postings from the party.
-It's probably best to find a young person to help with this.

 SHORT TERM RENTAL STRATEGIES

 If you have a short-term rental party house in your neighborhood, additional information may serve you well.
 There can be two consequences for action related to home sharing - fines for non-compliant listings and permit suspension or revocation based on citations.